“You are going for a month? That’s long enough!”

 Even while we were planning the trip and several times later as well, we were asked why we chose to spend a month in Kenya!
 That’s a pretty relevant question actually and we do understand that the thoughts of exploring Kenya probably begin and end with game drives in Maasai Mara & spotting the BIG 5…quite obvious!

 But for us, it was a little different.
-We’ve previously spent a month in Bhutan which deeply impacted me and changed my way to look at life.
+We’ve previously spent a month in Bhutan which immensely impacted me and changed my way to look at life.
 I guess every journey has something deeper to teach us – and probably that’s what makes us responsible travelers, rather than just being tourists!
-Whenever we plan to visit a new country, it’s not just another holiday/ vacation for us, but we try to explore as much as we can, connect to the people, take suggestions from the locals and try to get a flavor of local life there.
+Whenever we plan to visit a new country, it’s not just another holiday/ vacation for us, but we try to explore as much as we can, connect to the people, take suggestions from the natives in our quest of getting a flavor of local life there.
 Fortunately, this time, we had the chance of volunteering at a Children’s Home in Kikuyu, a suburb in Kenya.
 Our main goal was to serve at the shelter home and spend enough time with the little ones there, but we did plan to travel as much as possible!

 And TBH, trust me when I say this, even after spending a month, we’ve missed out A LOT that’s there to be explored in Kenya!